• Home

 So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey” (Exodus 3:8)

-Therefore Isaiah was simply saying, through a prophetic utterance, that Jesus was going to feed on the very best of God’s land.
-And when a person feeds always on the best he develops a fine taste and consequently can discern quickly when a nutrient is corrupt.
-In other words, he is able to discern when something is bad and when something is good.
+Therefore, Isaiah was simply saying, through a prophetic utterance, that Jesus was going to feed on the very best of God’s land.
+And when a person feeds always on the best, he develops a fine taste and consequently can discern quickly when a nutrient is corrupt.
+In other words, he can discern when something is bad and when something is good.

 Job had understood the principle.
 Listen to what he says: